 Requirements Eighteen hours in political science, including at least six hours from the core courses (21, 41, 51, 71), and at least nine hours at the level of 100 or above.
 Of the nine hours at the 100 level or above, students must complete at least six hours in UVM political science courses (excluding study abroad, transfer credit, readings and research).
-Internships will not count toward the eighteen hours used to satisfy this minor must be taken at the University of Vermont.
+Internships will not count toward the eighteen hours required for the minor.
+At least nine of the eighteen hours used to satisfy this minor must be taken at the University of Vermont.